Management and

 Ivana Vranješ

-Tilburg University, The Netherlands.
-Associate Editor, Group & Organization Management.
+Tilburg University, Netherlands.
+Assistant Professor and Associate Editor, Group & Organization Management.

 -